BankaiNoJutsu/igir/README.md

 - `--enable-hasheous` to query Hasheous by checksum
 - `--igdb-client-id <id>` and `--igdb-token <token>` to query IGDB by DAT description or name

+Prefer a single copy of each title by region/language with `--filter-region EUR,USA --filter-language EN`; this will keep a European version when present, fall back to USA, then keep any remaining English-language release and skip the rest.

 Here is the full help message which shows all available options and a number of common use case examples:

 <!-- WARN: everything below is automatically updated!
 Update src/modules/argumentsParser.ts instead! -->